01Objectives

 The company had proven that it could build valuable solutions.
 The next objective was to create a stronger product foundation so those solutions could connect, compound, and scale more effectively over time.

-The challenge was not building or prioritizing new features; it was to first connect existing capabilities into a coherent platform strategy.
+The challenge was not building or prioritizing new features.
+It was first connecting existing capabilities into a coherent platform strategy.

 Different workflows were being developed and sold independently, with limited shared logic.
 This made it difficult to explain how the product scaled across use cases or how data and insights compounded over time.